 Initially, Saied’s decision to suspend parliament received widespread support from the Tunisian population, with polls measuring around 87% approval rates for Saied’s actions.
 However, as time went by, critics accused the Tunisian President of democratic backsliding and carrying out a coup.

 In addition to the political turmoil, Tunisia is struggling with a severe financial crisis, deepened by supply shortages in the wake of the Russian invasion of Ukraine.
-In September, demonstrators took to the streets to call for solutions to the general lack of sugar, cooking oil, milk, and rice, the rising energy prices, and high inflation rate of 9%.
-Angered crowds chanted: “jobs, freedom and national dignity,” “we can’t support crazy price hikes,”, and “where is the sugar?”.
+In September, demonstrators took to the streets to call for solutions to the general lack of sugar, cooking oil, milk, and rice, the rising energy prices, and a high inflation rate of 9%.
+Angered crowds chanted: “jobs, freedom, and national dignity,” “we can’t support crazy price hikes,”, and “where is the sugar?”.
 Images on social media show supermarkets’ empty shelves and customers fighting for a pack of sugar.
 The country is currently negotiating a bailout loan from the International Monetary Fund of about 2 billion dollars.

 “The only Arab democracy”

 Saied’s power grab came as a surprise to many.
 After the Arab Spring of 2010/2011, in which protesters around the Arab World had taken to the streets to demand social justice and political freedom, Tunisia was the only country to establish a successful democratic system.
-Western observers and policy makers hailed Tunisia as a success story, dubbing it “the only Arab democracy”.
+Western observers and policymakers hailed Tunisia as a success story, dubbing it “the only Arab democracy”.
 But they overlooked the growing political disillusionment among many Tunisians, who had become increasingly disenchanted with the country’s widespread corruption and worsening economic conditions.

-In the coming weeks, more protests are expected, especially in the lead up to January 14, the day former dictator Ben Ali was ousted twelve years ago.
+In the coming weeks, more protests are expected, especially in the lead-up to January 14, the day former dictator Ben Ali was ousted twelve years ago.
 Civil society will likely participate in the protests, but also regular Tunisians, that are suffering from the worsening economic crisis.